 Safety and Security Information

-For University faculty and staff travel not involving students, the University places no general University restrictions on travel or research to international destinations.
-However, the ORM actively encourages faculty and staff to research potential risks to their health, safety and security abroad.
-The following resources are suggestions for University faculty and staff to research potential risks when traveling abroad:
+There are no general university restrictions on international faculty and staff travel for official research or business purposes.
+The Office of Enterprise Risk Management encourages faculty and staff to research potential risks to their health, safety and security abroad.
+The following resources are suggestions for university faculty and staff to research in advance of traveling abroad:

 The DOS Smart Traveler Enrollment Program (“STEP”)